MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 |$\alpha \ket{010} + \beta\ket{101}$ | Qubit 2|
 |$\alpha \ket{001} + \beta\ket{110}$ | Qubit 3|

-### Adding *ancilla* qubits
+### Adding auxiliary qubits

-You introduce two more qubits, prepared in the state $\ket{00}$.
-This extra pair of qubits, referred to as an *ancilla*, are used to extract information of the error without directly measuring or obtaining information about the logical state.
+First, you introduce two more qubits, prepared in the state $\ket{00}$.
+This auxiliary pair of qubits are used to extract information of the error without directly measuring or obtaining information about the logical state.

-Next, you carry out four CNOT operations: the first two operations use the first and second received qubits as control and act on the first ancilla qubit, and last two operations use the first and third received qubits as control and act on the second ancilla bit.
+Next, you carry out four CNOT operations: the first two operations use the first and second received qubits as control and act on the first auxiliary qubit, and last two operations use the first and third received qubits as control and act on the second auxiliary bit.
 The total state of all five qubits is now:

 |State | Error |
 |---|---|